Alessandro Lelli – Italian Orthopaedic Surgeon.

 Lelli Test (2005)

-Clinical test for the diagnosis of Anterior cruciate ligament (ACL) rupture:
+The Lever sign test as described by Lelli is a clinical test for the diagnosis of Anterior cruciate ligament (ACL) rupture:

 - Lelli test is carried out with patient in supine position, knee in full extension and heel touching the bed.